automl/neps/CONTRIBUTING.md

 To manage dependencies and for package distribution we use [poetry](https://python-poetry.org/docs/) (replaces pip).

-We document major features with an example (see cnas_examples).
+We document major features with an example (see neps_examples).
 These examples also serve as integration tests, which we will run automatically in the future and currently run via simply `pytest`.